 - 7 out of 10 consumers said they either visit or call a business after reading positive reviews

-Great information, but what if you don’t have any testimonials or reviews?
-What do you do then?
+Great information, but what do you do if don’t have any testimonials or reviews?
 In today’s post, our experts share their answers to this question.

 Q: Testimonials and “word of mouth” are important factors for getting new clients.
 But what do you do when you are first starting out?